 This example uses the Clock object (Zicarelli 1996, 60-3), which allows scheduling in Max.
 The routines associated with the Clock objects allows events to happen in the future.
-This is accomplished by assigning a functin to be executed when the clock goes off and indicate when the clock is to go off.
+This is accomplished by assigning a function to be executed when the clock goes off and indicate when the clock is to go off.
 More specifically:

-- Use clock_new() to create a Clock object and assign the function to be executed when it goes off. - Use clock_delay() to schedule the execution of the clock function at absolute time or relative time, respectively.
-Zicarelli recommends using clock delay rather than clock set (Zicarelli 1996, 61). - When the Clock is no longer needed, it should be removed with freeobject function.
+- Use clock_new() to create a Clock object and assign the function to be executed when it goes off. - Use clock_delay() to schedule the execution of the clock function in the future relative to current time.
+Use clock_fdelay() for floating point version.
+Use clock unset() to stop the Clock. - When the Clock is no longer needed, it should be removed with freeobject function.